Definition of source in English:

 - The reduction of refuse at source is vital and the council must challenge those responsible to achieve acceptable levels.

-- 1.1Used to show that an amount is deducted from earnings or other payments before they are made: your pension contribution will be deducted at sourceMore example sentences
+- 1.1Used to show that a sum is deducted from earnings or other payments before they are made: your pension contribution will be deducted at sourceMore example sentences

 - Mortgage interest relief has gone and non-taxpayers can no longer reclaim the tax deducted at source on dividend payments on shares or unit trusts.